 An A-Rating shows your business meets all Home Office requirements.
 You can assign Certificates of Sponsorship, manage your sponsored workers and face only standard compliance checks.

-Keep accurate records, report changes quickly and maintain strong HR systems to stay on top of your duties.
+Keep accurate records, report changes quickly and maintain strong HR systems to stay on top of your Sponsor Licence Duties.

 Complete the plan on time to regain an A-Rating.
-Missing deadlines could lead to suspension or loss of your licence.
+Missing deadlines could lead to the sponsor licence being suspended.

-Applying for a UK Sponsor Licence can be complex without a robust HRMS.
+The process to apply for sponsor licence can be complex without a robust HRMS.
 However, we make it simple.
 You can maximise compliance and efficiency with our cutting-edge HRMS.
-You get yours absolutely free when you hire us for your sponsor licence application.
+You get yours absolutely free when you hire us for your home office sponsor licence application.
 Now, let us take a look at what our powerful HRMS offers:

 In Appendix Skilled Worker, find the re- levant SOC code for your job role.